How to Prompt Writing with the Quick Exposé

 - What is your goal in doing so?
 What is the purpose of your paper?

-- Which tools do you need?
+- What tools will you need?

 Any questions?